bparanj/crystal/electronics/experiments/queue/inductors-series.md

-A simple experiment in Tinkercad to demonstrate the behavior of two inductors connected in series.
+experiment to demonstrate the behavior of two inductors connected in series.

 To observe how connecting two inductors in series affects the total inductance and how it influences the current in an AC circuit.